kuljotSB/OpenAI-Csharp/codeBuddy/readme.md

-## This folder contains the necessary files and resources for the `chatCompletionsAPI` project.
+## This folder contains the necessary files and resources for the `CodeBuddy` project.

 ## Description
 The codebase is provided as a "POC" to make your GPT engine behave as a coding assistant, debugging code and providing test-cases for you.